 Because of the MEAC’s membership, Golden Gate students receive priority in selection of applicants to participate in the dig, and a discount on participation fees.
 Students may receive GGBTS academic credit for attending the five-week dig.
+GGBTS students have participated in 5 of the 7 dig seasons thus far.
 Not only can students apply and attend, but the MEAC encourages adults of all ages to consider joining us for as few as two weeks.

 Ancient Gezer occupied a strategic location between Jerusalem and the Mediterranean coast during the Biblical periods.
 The 33-acre site boasts impressive ruins including a fortification system dating to the reign of Solomon (1 Kings 9:15).

 The excavations, sponsored by Southwestern Baptist Theological Seminary and the Israel Antiquities Authority, are affiliated with the American Schools of Oriental Research.
-Dr. Gary Arbino, the MEAC Curator, has been Field Archaeologist for Field A since the start of the excavations.
+Dr. Gary Arbino, the MEAC Curator, has been Senior Field Archaeologist since the start of the excavations.

 For further information contact Dr. Gary Arbino